mamigay/fallen-society/README.md

 Special thanks as well to iAmMe27 for his fantastic modlist Wasteland of Depravity.
 Check it out ;) Also I stole a lot of text from his readme for this modlist :D sorry mate^^ Check him out [here](https://github.com/iAmMe27/WoD)

 Thanks to the Wabbajack Team and the fantastic team of the JollyCoOperators Discord ;)

+***

+# Updating The Modlist
+When a new update is released, please check the [changelog](https://github.com/Nymano641/fallen-society/blob/main/changelog.md) first.
+You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
+Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.

+If you have added anything to this modlist at all, Wabbajack will also delete those.
+You should know how to stop it from doing this if you're going to add stuff to modlists but if you don't, you have to prepend your mod name with [NoDelete] - this will make Wabbajack ignore these files.
+You will need to reinstall these mods and re-sort their load order after an update though, so I hope you kept backup information on where they went in the load order!

+All that aside, updates are basically the same as an installation except you have to ensure that you have the "Overwrite" checkbox ticked in Wabbajack.

+***

+# Uninstall
+Nothing needed.
+Just delete the Fallen Society and everything is gone.
+You installation isn't touched at all.